jacqxu00/SystemsProject2/README.md

 # Systems Project 2: Battleship
-Created by: Jackie Xu, Yedoh Kang, Winnie Chen
+Created by: Winnie Chen, Yedoh Kang, Jackie Xu (Period 4)

 ## Instructions
 There is a setup phase in which you place your ships, then a playing phase in which you and your opponent begin competing.
 All standard Battleship rules apply.
 Syntax (aka player input) instructions are also displayed in the game.